AngellXR/eduverse/How-to-add-a-file.md

 ### Option 2: You can create a new note from scratch (keep in mind, you can add ".md" at the end to create a [markdown](https://www.markdownguide.org/basic-syntax/) file

+### Option 3: A third option is to add a link to the existing document, readme, or workspace of your choice.
+This can be a google doc, figma file, notion, or anything else.
+To add a link you want to put your link inside of brackets [ link ] and then you want to follow that immediately with a link inside of parenthesis (link goes in here).

 - [x] by the way you can add to-do's pretty easily too.
 - [ ] although, you may prefer a different to-do tool.